Chiral perturbation theory for baryon-number-violating nucleon decay into a vector meson

 Theoretically, effective field theory (EFT) has emerged as an increasingly vital tool for investigating nucleon decay in a model-independent manner.
-In a recent work \cite{Liao:2025vlj}, we have examined the most general $\Delta B=1$ interactions in the low energy effective field theory (LEFT) that involve triple fields of light quarks $u,d,s$ without being acted upon by a derivative.
-We found that they are classified into four irreducible representations (irreps) under the QCD chiral group $\rm SU(3)_{\tt L}\times SU(3)_{\tt R}$: $\pmb{8}_{\tt L}\otimes \pmb{1}_{\tt R}$, $\bar{\pmb{3}}_{\tt L}\otimes \pmb{3}_{\tt R}$, $\pmb{6}_{\tt L}\otimes \pmb{3}_{\tt R}$, $\pmb{10}_{\tt L}\otimes \pmb{1}_{\tt R}$, plus their chirality partners under the interchange of chiralities ${\tt L}\leftrightarrow{\tt R}$.
-Restricting to dimension-6 (dim-6) operators in LEFT, only the first two irreps (and their chirality partners) are possible, and correspond to the ones known since 1980s \cite{Wilczek:1979hc,Ellis:1979hy,Weinberg:1979sa,Weinberg:1980bf,Abbott:1980zj}, while the other two are new and can only be realized by higher dimensional operators.
-We have also achieved in that work the leading-order chiral realizations for all of the above irreps that involve the nucleon and octet pseudoscalar mesons.
-Again, while the chiral realizations for the dim-6 operators reproduce the known result in Ref.\,\cite{Claudson:1981gh}, the chiral realizations of the operators in the two new irreps are new and turn out to be nontrivial.
+In a recent work \cite{Liao:2025vlj}, we have examined the most general $\Delta B=1$ interactions in the low-energy effective field theory (LEFT) that involve triple fields of light quarks.
+We found that they are classified into four irreducible representations (irreps) under the QCD chiral group $G_\chi\equiv\rm SU(3)_{\tt L}\times SU(3)_{\tt R}$: $\pmb{8}_{\tt L}\otimes \pmb{1}_{\tt R}$, $\bar{\pmb{3}}_{\tt L}\otimes \pmb{3}_{\tt R}$, $\pmb{6}_{\tt L}\otimes \pmb{3}_{\tt R}$, $\pmb{10}_{\tt L}\otimes \pmb{1}_{\tt R}$, plus their chirality partners under the interchange of chiralities ${\tt L}\leftrightarrow{\tt R}$.
+Restricting to dimension-6 (dim-6) operators in LEFT, only the first two irreps (and their chirality partners) are possible, and correspond to the ones known since the 1980s \cite{Wilczek:1979hc,Ellis:1979hy,Weinberg:1979sa,Weinberg:1980bf,Abbott:1980zj,Beneito:2023xbk,Broussard:2025opd}, while the other two are new and can only be realized by higher dimensional operators.
+We have also achieved in that work the leading-order (LO) chiral realizations for all of the above irreps that involve the nucleon and octet pseudoscalar mesons.
+Again, while the chiral realizations for the dim-6 operators reproduce the known result in~\cite{Claudson:1981gh}, the chiral realizations of the operators in the two new irreps are new and turn out to be nontrivial.

-Since the experimental constraints on BNV nucleon decays into a vector meson are comparable to those on decays into a pseudoscalar meson, it is timely to develop a chiral perturbation theory for octet vector mesons and baryons.
+With the above experimental advances we think it is timely to develop a chiral perturbation theory for octet vector mesons and baryons.
 As we will analyze later, such a consistent theory is not available in the literature.
 As a bonus, this will facilitate a complementary exploration of BNV interactions through both pseudoscalar and vector meson channels.
 An example is shown in \cref{fig:p2vKstar} for the dim-6 operators containing a strange quark that can be probed by two-body nucleon decays into either a pseudoscalar or a vector kaon.